How To Identify and Leave An Abusive Relationship

 Domestic violence does not discriminate.
 It happens regardless of gender, age, sexual orientation, race or economic background.

-The following image, known as the “Power and Control Wheel,” helps explain the numerous ways domestic abuse can be perpetrated.
+The following image, known as the “Power and Control Wheel,” helps explain the numerous ways a domestic abusive situation can be perpetrated.

-If something in a relationship does not feel right, it probably is not.
+If some things in a relationship look like red flags, they probably are.
 Abuse is not an argument every now and then where cruel words are exchanged by both partners.
-It is constant and deliberate behavior by one partner to obtain all power and control over their partner.
+It is a violent relationship and the most dangerous time where one partner or close family members constantly display certain behaviors to obtain all power and control over their partner.

-Organizations like https://www.thehotline.org/, https://www.loveisrespect.org/ and https://ncadv.org/can provide in depth definitions of abuse, and also have hotlines to speak with a trained specialist who can talk to you about your situation and provide further resources.
+Organizations like https://www.thehotline.org/, https://www.loveisrespect.org/ and https://ncadv.org/ can provide in depth definitions of abuse, and also have hotlines to speak with a trained specialist who can talk to you about the important items in your situation, help find local shelters and provide legal advice to make sure you're making the best decisions for yourself.

 Why it’s so hard to leave an abusive relationship

 Leaving an abusive relationship is never easy.
-In most cases the person abusing you is someone you love and care about, and at some point there were many positive aspects of the relationship.
+In most cases the person abusing you is someone you love and care about, like a partner, family member or a trusted friend, and at some point there were good times in the relationship.

 Most abusive relationships have what is called the “cycle of abuse” which continues over and over again.
-The following diagram explains the cycle, and how it is easy to get caught in this pattern over and over again.
+The following diagram explains the cycle of abuse and sexual violence, and how it is easy to get caught in this pattern over and over again.

 How to leave an abusive relationship

-If you are thinking of leaving an abusive relationship, it’s important to build a safety plan, whether you are living with your abuser or not.
+If you are thinking of leaving an abusive relationship, there are a lot of important things to think about like safety planning, whether you are living with abusive people or not.

-Leaving is never easy, and often infuriates the abuser.
+Leaving is never easy, and often infuriates the abusive narcissist.
 They often promise they will change, and emotionally manipulate their partner into staying.

 Abusers may also say things like “Nobody will ever want you but me,” or “This is all your fault.
-You make me act like this.”
+You make me act like this.”, which is in itself a type of abuse.

 Unfortunately, after hearing these abusive remarks over and over again you may have started to believe them.
 Try to be strong, and remember the abuse is not your fault, and you can and will be wanted and loved.

-Planning a safe way to leave a relationship will help give you confidence and structure.
+Planning a safe way to leave a relationship is always a good idea to give you confidence and structure.

 Safety plan for leaving an abusive relationship: